morningtec/StellaSDK/docs/using-java/using-java.md

-## Using Java in Stella SDK
+## Using Stella SDK Features

 ### At a glance

 While Stella SDK is an Objective-C framework, Android development features many third-party APIs that are Java-based.
 Stella SDK Pro offers a JNIHelper class that provides a means of two-way communication between Objective-C and Java.
-This allows Objective-C developers to leverage third-party APIs in their apps quickly.
+This allows Objective-C developers to leverage third-party Java APIs in their apps quickly.

+This tutorial demonstrates the concept of JNIHelper architecture and explains how to use JNIHelper with some of the built-in Java features of Stella SDK.

 ### JNIHelper architecture